xelatihy/yocto-gl/readme.md

 # Yocto/GL: C/C++ Single File Libraries for Physically-Based Graphics

 Yocto/GL is a collection of single-file libraries, or single .h/.cpp pairs, for building physically-based graphics applications.
-Yocto/GL is written in C++ and compiles on OSX (clang), Linux (clang/gcc) and Windows (cl).
+Yocto/GL is written in C++14 and compiles on OSX (clang), Linux (clang/gcc) and Windows (cl).
 You can use Yocto/GL as either header-only libraries, for simplicity, or .h/.cpp pairs, to rduce code bloat and compile time.

 ## Main Libraries